romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how should you correctly configure a workflow to trigger only on pull requests targeting the main branch?
+Q: In GitHub Actions, how should you correctly configure a workflow to trigger only on pull requests targeting the main branch?
 <details><summary>Show the answer</summary><p>

 - **Use on: pull_request: branches: [main] to specify that the workflow should only run for pull requests targeting the main branch**